marcwright/WDI_ATL_1_Instructors/README.md

-This repo is rockingly maintained by the ATL Gang-o-Two:
+This repo is rockingly maintained by the ATL Gang-o-Three:

 - Gerry
 - Mike